What Is Binge Eating Disorder?

 With appropriate treatment, the prognosis of BED is favorable.
 50-70% of patients achieve remission of binge episodes with CBT, and improvement rates increase with combined treatment.
 BED has a better prognosis than anorexia and bulimia nervosa.

-Good prognostic factors include: more recent onset of the disorder, lower frequency of episodes, absence of severe psychiatric comorbidities, and active engagement in treatment.
-Worse prognostic factors include: severe obesity, history of multiple restrictive diets, and comorbidity with depression or personality disorder.
+Good prognostic factors include: more recent onset, lower frequency of episodes, absence of severe psychiatric comorbidities, and active engagement in treatment.
+Worse prognostic factors include: severe obesity, a history of multiple restrictive diets, and comorbid depression or personality disorder.

-Relapse is possible, especially during periods of stress.
+Relapse is possible, especially during stressful periods.
 Relapse prevention is an essential part of treatment, including early identification of warning signs and access to therapeutic support when needed.

 Myths and Facts